cchudzicki-ocw-testing/21l.021-spring-2022/content/pages/discussion-prompts.md

 We will pay attention to the relationship or conflict between young lovers and blocking figures and by extension between desire/appetite and ritual/convention as structural and thematic elements in the play.

-These elements take on new meaning in the context of Oscar Wilde's queer aesthetics—a complex issue, since he never declared himself homosexual yet worked strenuously to make what is beautiful—or what he calls in his subtitle for the play, "trivial—-a standard to live by, in defiance of late Victorian social and sexual norms.
+These elements take on new meaning in the context of Oscar Wilde's queer aesthetics—a complex issue, since he never declared himself homosexual yet worked strenuously to make what is beautiful—or what he calls in his subtitle for the play, "trivial—-a standard to live by, in defiance of late Victorian social and sexual norms."

 As always, I am interested in the details that struck or puzzled or delighted you.